Best of All Worlds

 The Invisible Hand is especially useful to those who have benefited from the status quo.
 How?
 They don’t want the status quo changed and the Invisible Hand is the mechanism that put them in their rightful place in the economic universe.

 This use of the Invisible Hand in the free market involves circular reasoning.
 It is non-falsifiable.
 It can’t be proven wrong.
-The meaning of the results are backcast into the inputs.
+The meaning of the results are backcast onto the inputs.
 Here’s what that means, restricted to a single case, while the free market Invisible Hand is operating on many cases.
 Say you try to predict who will get the promotion next week.
 You make your pick.
 If you were right, then the you feel vindicated.
 Your pick had the needed skills and works hard enough.
 If your pick didn’t get promoted, then your pick didn’t have the needed skills or didn’t work hard enough.
 However, it’s the same person in both cases and your knowledge of the requirements hasn’t changed.
 You can explain both results, which are contradictory, with the same reasoning.
 A case of shifting definitions to accommodate the result.

 This world is not the best of all possible worlds.
+It is simply the world we have gotten to.